 Overview – Botswana

 Botswana is the leader in low-impact, upmarket tourism.
-This eco-friendly approach promotes a true wilderness experience in this unspoiled country.
-The beauty of the Okavango Delta is best discovered by mokoro canoe, while abundant wildlife can be encountered in Chobe and Moremi parks.
+This ecofriendly approach promotes a true wilderness experience in this unspoiled country.
+The beauty of the Okavango Delta is best discovered by mokoro canoe, while abundant wildlife can be encountered in Chobe National Park and Moremi Game Reserve.

 Pros & Cons